GetDKAN/dkan/docs/source/user-guide/guide_data_dictionaries.rst

 2. Set "Dictionary Mode" to "Distribution reference".

 .. note:: Note
-   Assigning data dictionaries to datasets through the UI are still a work in progress!
+   Assigning data dictionaries to datasets through the UI is still a work in progress!

 Now let's use the API to link a new dataset to the data dictionay we created above.
 Look closely at the distribution property in the example below.